-I2 and thermal weapon sights are sophisticated and expensive piece of equipment.
+I2 and thermal weapon sights are a sophisticated and expensive pieces of equipment.
 It is imperative that they be rugged and durable to take on whatever the environment throws at them.
 Either type of weapon sight, deployed for military of law enforcement operations should conform to MIL standards for ruggedness.
 The weapon sights should able to withstand shocks and vibrations of the weapon and keep the lens assembly and electronics safe and intact so that they do not lose their calibration for aiming and accuracy due to such shocks.

 Easy to use and ergonomic controls

-Weapon sights, whether I2 or thermal should have easy to use, exposed controls while calibrating or adjustments for scale, magnification, elevation and windage.
+Weapon sights, whether I2 or thermal should have easy-to-use, exposed controls while calibrating or adjustments for scale, magnification, elevation and windage.

 Compatibility with mounting systems

 Amongst the prevalent mounting systems on weapons like the dovetail rail, weaver rail, picatinny rail and the NATO accessory rail, Picatinny rails have more or less become the go to standard on modern weapon systems.
 Weapon sights should ideally be compatible to the mounting system on the weapon they are going to be used with.
 For legacy issues, there are adapters available to allow compatibility of weapon sights with a particular mounting system to other types of mounting systems.
-Normally weapon sights compatible with weaver rail devices will fit on Picatinny rails, but Picatinny compatible devices may not always fit on weaver rail device.
+Normally weapon sights compatible with weaver rail devices will fit on Picatinny rails, but Picatinny compatible devices may not always fit on weaver rail devices.

 Battery life of a weapon sight is an important criterion to be delved upon and should not be overlooked.
-While I2 weapon sights are frugal on their power requirements and come with good power backups, thermal weapon sights tend to consume more power, generally a backup of five hours should be the minimum requirement while selecting a thermal weapon sight.
+While I2 weapon sights are frugal on their power requirements and come with good power backups, thermal weapon sights tend to consume more power, generally, a backup of five hours should be the minimum requirement while selecting a thermal weapon sight.

 Another important aspect while choosing a weapon sight is the type of battery it uses.
-It is recommended to opt for devices that use commercially available batteries against that those that use proprietory batteries as it reduces the dependency to go back to the manufacturer every time and is less likely to result in a sudden discharge conditions near or during operational requirments.
+It is recommended to opt for devices that use commercially available batteries against that those that use proprietory batteries as it reduces the dependency to go back to the manufacturer every time and is less likely to result in sudden discharge conditions near or during operational requirements.